-- 1. Have your resume critiqued by someone in the Career Center. - 2.
-Attend a workshop or class on interview skills at the Career Center. - 3.
+- 1. Have your resume critiqued by someone in the Career Center - 2.
+Attend a workshop or class on interview skills at the Career Center - 3.
 Engage in a professional interview with a Peace Corps representative or local returned Peace Corps volunteer. - 4.
 Develop at least one significant leadership experience and be prepared to discuss it thoughtfully.
-Organizing a campus event, leading a work or volunteer project, or serving on the executive board of a student organization may also count.
+For example, organizing a campus event, leading a work or volunteer project, or serving on the executive board of a student organization.
 Other examples include:

-Serving as a peer mentor for international students; Act as a Resident Assistant for a residence hall living/learning community; Act as a program leader in a Diversity and Inclusion program; Act as a Peace Corps Prep program recruitment leader; Act as a Study Abroad mentor; Act as an assistant for a global service-learning project; Serve on the Student Government Association; Serve as a student representative on a campus governance committee; and Serve on the executive board of a student organization or on the planning committee for a big campus event.
+Serving as a Peer Mentor for international students

+Act as a Resident Assistant for a residence hall Living/Learning Community

+Act as a program leader in a Diversity and Inclusion program

+Act as a Peace Corps Preparatory program recruitment leader

+Act as a Study Abroad Mentor

+Act as an assistant for a global service-learning project

+Serve on the Student Government Association

+Serve as a student representative on a campus Governance committee Serve on the Executive Board of a student organization or on the Planning

+Committee for a big campus event